Modified Delayed Acceptance MCMC for Quasi-Bayesian Inference with Linear Moment Conditions: Application to Synthetic Data

-Table II presents the results for the NIG-homo prior.
-Compared with the Normal prior case, the overall sampling efficiency declined slightly, reflecting the additional uncertainty introduced by the hyperparameter $\tau$.
+Table III presents the results for the NIG-homo prior.
+Compared with that of the Normal prior case, the overall sampling efficiency of the NIG-homo prior declined slightly, reflecting the additional uncertainty introduced by the hyperparameter $\tau$.
 Nonetheless, both DA--MCMC--Exact and DA--MCMC--Approx continued to outperform the benchmark algorithms by substantial margins across all settings.
 For small samples ($n=100$) and low dimensionality ($k=5$), both implementations achieved multivariate effective sample sizes per iteration (mESS/iter) several times higher than those of the baseline methods.
-However, as dimensionality increased ($k=20$), efficiency gains diminished, and the mESS values dropped markedly, indicating the growing difficulty of accurate sampling in higher-dimensional parameter spaces under the hierarchical prior structure.
-In terms of mESS per second, DA--MCMC--Approx again exhibited the best computational efficiency, particularly for $k=20$, where its performance exceeded that of DA--MCMC--Exact.
+As dimensionality increased ($k=20$), efficiency gains diminished, and mESS values decreased noticeably, highlighting the growing challenge of accurate sampling in higher-dimensional parameter spaces under the hierarchical prior structure.
+In terms of mESS per second, DA--MCMC--Approx again demonstrated superior computational efficiency, particularly for $k=20$, where it outperformed DA--MCMC--Exact.
 These results suggest that, although the hierarchical shrinkage introduced by the NIG-homo prior increases computational complexity, the proposed DA--MCMC framework remains effective and stable across a wide range of sample sizes and model dimensions.